 As a legal recruiter, I spend my days talking to attorneys.
 What I have noticed is that almost no lawyers are happy at least no lawyers working for big prestigious law firms in the United States.

 As a legal recruiter, I have often pondered the reason for such grave discontent among so many of our "best and brightest" legal talents.
-Why do so many lawyers find practicing law to be so horrible?
-How can this profession mess people up so badly?
+Why do so many lawyers find practicing to be so horrible?
+How can the legal profession mess people up so badly?

 I recently had the occasion to talk with an attorney who had served in combat and spent 18 months in a POW camp where he was tortured.
 He was now a practicing lawyer and looking for another job.